automock/.github/profile/README.md

-# Welcome to Automock
+# Welcome 👋

-**Automock is a TypeScript-based library designed for unit testing applications.**
+This project aims to facilitate the implementation of software quality best practices by offering practical solutions and utilities.
+Our goal is to bridge the gap between theory and practice and empower developers to follow these best practices effectively.

-This is an open-source project that is working toward the goal of bringing improved software quality to the forefront.
-This will be accomplished by turning the concept of automated testing, particularly unit testing, into a practical library that can be used in TypeScript applications.
+One of the primary focuses of this project is automated testing.
+We try to provide a range of utilities and libraries that can assist developers in writing comprehensive and reliable tests.
+These tools cover unit testing, integration testing, and end-to-end testing, enabling developers to ensure the quality and stability of their codebase.